 The Estate Planning Bonus

-Erwin got his insurance license specifically because of what segregated funds do for estate planning.
+Erwin got his insurance license specifically because of what segregated funds do for estate planning for investors.

 When you pass away, these funds skip probate entirely.
 Your beneficiaries get cash within days.
 The funds get sold, the loan gets paid off, and the rest goes to your family.